-An object of class 'transform' created using the 'logicleTransform' function or class 'transformList' created by 'estimateLogicle'.
-The parameters w, t, m, a for calculating the inverse are obtained from the 'trans' input passed to the 'inverse-LogicleTransform' function.

-A name to assigned to the inverse transformation.
-Used by the transform routines.
+Computes the inverse of the transform defined by the 'logicleTransform' function or the transformList generated by 'estimateLogicle' function transAn object of class 'transform' created using the 'logicleTransform' function or class 'transformList' created by 'estimateLogicle'.
+The parameters w, t, m, a for calculating the inverse are obtained from the 'trans' input passed to the 'inverse- LogicleTransform' function.transformationIdA name to assigned to the inverse transformation.
+Used by the transform routines....not used.

-... not used.